Teaching Your Kids About Gratitude - Baby Chick

 Model Gratitude for Them

-Research indicates that kids whose parents demonstrate gratitude are, in turn, more grateful themselves.4 This is because they not only see the value and behavior in action, but they experience it first-hand when their parent shows gratitude or demonstrates acts of compassion (which is a byproduct of gratitude).
+Research indicates that children whose parents demonstrate gratitude are, in turn, more likely to be grateful themselves.4 This is because they not only see the value and behavior in action, but they experience it first-hand when their parent shows gratitude or demonstrates acts of compassion (which is a byproduct of gratitude).
 When we experience acts of kindness, we are more likely to “pass it on” and be kind to others.
-So, practice what you preach if you want your child to learn gratitude.
+So, practice what you preach if you want your child to learn the value of gratitude.

 Ask Gratitude Questions